 - 1. Rotate the control clockwise to adjust the right mirror and rotate the control counterclockwise to adjust the left mirror. - 2.
-Move the control in the direction you wish to tilt the mirror. - 3.
-Return to the center position to lock mirrors in place.
+Move the control in the direction you wish to tilt the mirror.

 Fold-away mirrors

 Fold the side mirrors in carefully when driving through a narrow space, like an automatic car wash.